 google-site-verification: googlebc26061d9f39b69f.html https://www.trusting-in-jesus.com/sd/support-files/eucookie.js (10 minutes) https://www.googletagmanager.com/gtag/js?id=UA-32777951-1 (15 minutes) https://www.google-analytics.com/analytics.js (2 hours) https://www.trusting-in-jesus.com/…ins/fontawesome/css/font-awesome.min.css (24 hours)

-In the beginning, there was a little acorn, an oak tree seed.
-One day, Mr. Wind picked up the tiny acorn and blew it up up and over a tall hill where the cedars lived.
-The cedars were all over the hill.
+In the beginning, there was a little acorn, an Oak tree seed.
+One day, Mr. Wind picked up the tiny acorn and blew it up and over a tall hill where the cedars lived.
+Many cedars were on the hill.
 They had been growing there for about 150 years and had pushed out most of the other trees.

 Mr. Wind was sneaky and blew the tiny acorn high, then low and up high again high above the branches of the cedar trees; then he blew the little acorn low where the cedars had not grown very much.
 Then Mr. Wind began to blow more slowly, and the little acorn was gently dropped where he was nestled beyond the cedar branches.

-It was fall, and the little acorn lay in his little hole until spring.
-When spring appeared he knew he was becoming something new and different.
+It was fall, and the little acorn lay in his small hole until spring.
+When spring appeared, he knew he was becoming something new and different.
 He was now a tiny twig.

 Little Oak noticed that he was changing.
-His little limbs were growing out stronger and thicker, even his roots felt different.
-The little flowers went away and now the mountain was covered in soft green grass.
-Around the north side of the mountain he could see moss growing on the cedars and some of the larger rocks.
+His little limbs were growing out stronger and thicker, and even his roots felt different.
+The small flowers went away, and now the mountain was covered in soft green grass.
+Around the north side of the hill, he could see moss growing on the cedars and some of the more massive rocks.
 Little Oak thought he lived in a most beautiful place!

-Sun, wind and rain had given him time to grow and he was beginning to be a very large tree.
+Sun, wind, and rain had given him time to grow, and he was beginning to be a very large tree.
 Birds used him as a nesting place.
 Squirrels were jumping and playing all around him.
 He was not quite tall enough for them to live in yet.
-Little Acorn soon became, “Tall Oak.”

 Tall Oak lived on the mountain watching, growing, and waiting for his purpose.
 He still did not know what God had for him to do.
 He kept wondering, but he knew Mr. Wind would tell him that it was not yet time to share what his purpose was.
 But, he was a satisfied tree, and so happy to be there on top of the tall mountain.
 One day he would know his purpose, and he was willing to wait.

 Many springs came and went.
-Each was different from the year before; and each year his roots grew deeper and his trunk wider.
-His limbs were longer and his leaves were bigger, and soon his limbs were heavy with acorns.
+Each was different from the year before, and each year his roots grew deeper and his trunk broader.
+His limbs were longer, and his leaves bigger, and soon his limbs were heavy with acorns.
 This year the squirrels and chipmunks gathered plenty of them.
-Some were eaten now and some were hidden in their nests, while others were buried underground.
+Some were eaten now, and some were hidden in their nests, while others were buried underground.

-Bad weather was coming in and there may be a lot of snow with the possibility of an avalanche from the tall mountain above them.
+Severe weather was coming in, and there may be a lot of snow with the possibility of an avalanche from the tall mountain above them.
 Much discussion was made before they departed to their homes for the day.
-It was early in the season and the real snow was not expected for a few weeks, so for now, they were safe.
+It was early in the season, and the real snow was not expected for a few weeks, so for now, they were safe.

 Tall Oak felt something was different about this snowfall.
 He held the squirrels safe and the owl family that had moved in during the past summer.
-He dug his roots deeper in the ground, hugging the good soil in the bottom of the mountain.
+He dug his roots even deeper into the ground, hugging the fertile soil in the bottom of the mountain.
 Then it happened… Tall Oak felt a tremble of the mountain.
 He had never felt that before.
 Oh no!
 The valley below will be crushed if he did not do something quickly!

 All of a sudden, Tall Oak gripped the ground with all the strength he had.
 He had to hold the mountain up so the cedars and the animals would not lose their home, and he had to keep the mountain up so it would not slide down on the valley below.
 He strained all he could.
 His roots held fast to the soil and rocks that were down deep inside the mountain.
 He held on and held on until the trembling was over!

-Looking down on the valley below, the little acorn at last knew his purpose in life…God had made him to be big and strong enough to hold up the mountain to spare the life of each animal on the mountain and to spare the lives of everyone in the valley.
+Looking down on the valley below, the little acorn, at last, knew his purpose in life…God had made him big and strong enough to hold up the mountain to spare the life of each animal on the mountain and to spare the lives of everyone in the valley.

 Mr. Wind blew by and whispered in the cedars as he brushed the stately tree, “Little Acorn you have been given yet another new name - your name is now, “Chosen Oak.”